'How Much House Can I Afford?'

 - Manages credit well

-'How much house can I afford?' - Exploring Your Finances
+'How much house can I afford?' - Your Budget: Your Rules!

 Practice Your Payment

-'How much house can I afford?' and Your Escrow Account
+'How much house can I afford?' and The Nitty-Gritty of Your Escrow Account

 Remember how I said your debt-to-income includes your housing payment?
 That isn't just your home loan P & I payments.
 It is your PITI: